What is Data Science?

 Impact

-• Cumbersome access consumes lots of time.
+• Cumbersome access consumes a lot of time.

 • Up to 30% of an employee’s workday can be spent searching and gathering data – 2 ½ hours per day

-• Missing information stymies business application
+• Missing information hampers business application

 • Opportunity loss due to inability to find relevant data